4. Method of Selection and Evaluation Criteria

 4.2 Debriefing of Unsuccessful Offerors

-After Select Phase I selections for negotiation have been announced, all unsuccessful offerors will be notified.
-Debriefings will be automatically e-mailed to the designated Business Official within 60 days of the announcement of selection for negotiation.
-If you have not received your debriefing by this time, contact the SBIR/STTR Program Support Office at ARC-SBIR-PMO@mail.nasa.gov.
+After Phase I selections for negotiation have been announced, all unsuccessful offerors will be notified.
+Debriefings will be automatically e-mailed to the designated business official within 60 days of the selection announcement.
+If you have not received your debriefing by this time, contact the SBIR/STTR Program Support Office at email@example.com.
 Telephone requests for debriefings will not be accepted.
 Debriefings are not opportunities to reopen selection decisions.
 They are intended to acquaint the offeror with perceived strengths and weaknesses of the proposal in order to help offerors identify constructive future action by the offeror.
 Debriefings will not disclose the identity of the proposal evaluators, proposal scores, the content of, or comparisons with other proposals.